PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-17 08:02:56
+Last updated: 2024-04-17 08:04:45
-Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister
+Random Quote: The longer Cersei waits, the angrier she'll become, and anger makes her stupid.
+I much prefer angry and stupid to composed and cunning.  -  Tyrion Lannister